 § 416.934.
-Impairments which may warrant a finding of presumptive disability or presumptive blindness.
+Impairments that may warrant a finding of presumptive disability or presumptive blindness.

 We may make findings of presumptive disability and presumptive blindness in specific impairment categories without obtaining any medical evidence.
 These specific impairment categories are—